How Much Does it Cost to Rekey A Home Lock?

 *This article uses cost numbers from a nationwide professional locksmith survey conducted in 2017 that has been adjusted for inflation to get the cost of a rekey in 2022.
 If you live in a city with a high cost of living, your cost may be slightly higher.
 For those living in a low-cost city, cost will be a little bit less.

 The Cost to Rekey a Home in Arizona

 A home rekey from a locksmith in Phoenix, AZ will run about 5% less than the above prices.
 If you are in the Phoenix Arizona market, you can schedule your home rekey with ACME Locksmith online.

 Is it Cheaper to Rekey a Lock or Replace a Lock?

 When you want to protect your home from anyone that may have an existing key copy, you can rekey the locks so that they work with a new key.
 You DO NOT need to replace the door hardware.
 But, how much is a rekey?
 Is it cheaper to buy new home locks?

-After two doors, it’s again, always less expensive to rekey the home.
+After 4 locks, it’s again, less expensive to rekey the home.

 Rekeying a door lock is the process of disassembling the lock cylinder and changing the pins inside so that the lock will operate using a different key than before.
 It’s desirable to do this any time you feel that your keys may have been compromised, like the situations above, and it’s usually less expensive than buying new hardware.